gauravmodi/gauravmodi.github.io/README.md

 # Source for gauravmodi.github.io

 ## Typical meta data for a notebook
+Place it in first block of jupyter notebook
 ```
 # Title: Reading CSV file in python using pandas
 + Author: Gaurav Modi